-During the coming academic year, we shall initiate a series of activities that will seek to inform, educate and engage faculty in conversations about issues of importance to the UF community.
+We have initiated a series of activities to inform, educate and engage faculty in conversation about i ssues of importance to the UF community.

 Specific activities will include: